Kelly Lab - Columbia

 Geologic Carbon Storage and Mineralization

-Surface and subsurface rocks
+Surface and subsurface rocks and cements

 wellbore in subsurface

-Sustainable Hydrocarbon Recovery & Mining
+Sustainable Hydrocarbon & Critical Mineral Recovery

 EOR/IOR, water use strategies